Large Language Models Are Human-Like Internally: Analyses

 \subsection{How easily can good layers be found?}

-To assess how many layers yield a good $\Delta$LL, we analyze the amount of internal layers that outperform the previously best $\Delta$LL achieved by the last layer within the same model family.
+One immediate concern in~\Cref{subsec:params_ppp} is how many numbers of internal layers yield a good $\Delta$LL; perhaps, we just observed outliers as best-$\Delta$LL values in Figure~\ref{fig:params_ppp}.
+Given this concern, we analyze the number of internal layers that outperform the previously best $\Delta$LL achieved by the last layer within the same model family.
 Table~\ref{tab:win_rate} presents the win rate of internal layers' $\Delta$LL against the respective previous best score.
 The win rate is typically around 80\%, indicating a significant proportion of internal layers achieved good $\Delta$LL scores.
-These findings suggest that the cognitive plausibility of LLMs has been underestimated and that our argument (Figure~\ref{fig:params_ppp}) was not based on specific outlier layers but reflected a broader trend across many internal layers.
+These findings support that the cognitive plausibility of LLMs has been underestimated and that our argument (Figure~\ref{fig:params_ppp}) was not based on specific outlier layers but reflected a broader trend across many internal layers.